 Turnitin accepts most file types but is particularly useful for text-based submission as it provides an Originality Report to compare text within the submitted work with other sources.
 The Originality report can help with preventing plagiarism and improving writing.
 It also provides a number of different marking tools including in-line grading, drag and drop comments, audio feedback and rubrics.

 There is no obligation for academics to use Turnitin and other methods of online submission are also permissible.
-There are also no set guidelines on how Turnitin should be used.

 For further information click the links below: